srslyashh/Portfolio/CS162_IntroToProgramming2/assignment1/README.md

 **3. Sort by average success rate of spells**

 You must create a list of books sorted by the average success rate of all the spells contained within the book.
-Once calculated, you should print/write to file the !tle of each applicable book and the corresponding average success rate.
+Once calculated, you should print/write to file the title of each applicable book and the corresponding average success rate.
 Books with a spell that have an effect of death or poison should not be displayed when a student is logged in (i.e. hide those books from the results when a student is logged in).

 **4. Quit: The program will exit.**